Semiconcave functions in Alexandrov's geometry: Extremal subsets

 Imagine that you want to move a heavy box inside an empty room by pushing it around.
 If the box is located in the middle of the room, you can push it in any direction.
 But once it is pushed against a wall you can not push it back to the center; and once it is pushed into a corner you cannot push it anywhere anymore.
 The same is true if one tries to move a point in an Alexandrov's space by pushing it along a gradient flow, but the role of walls and corners is played by extremal subsets.

-Extremal subsets first appeared in the study of their special case --- the boundary of an Alexandrov's space; introduced in \cite{perelman-petrunin:extremal}, and were studied further in \cite{petrunin:extremal}, \cite{perelman:collapsing}.
+Extremal subsets first appeared in the study of their special case --- the boundary of an Alexandrov's space; introduced by Perelman and me in \cite{perelman-petrunin:extremal}, and were studied further in \cite{petrunin:extremal} and \cite{perelman:collapsing}.

 An Alexandrov's space without extremal subsets resembles a very non-smooth Riemannian manifold.
-The presence of extremal subsets makes it behave as something new and maybe intersting; it gives an interesting additional combinatoric structure which reflects geometry and topology of the space itself, as well as of nearby spaces.
+The presence of extremal subsets makes it behave as something new and maybe interesting; it gives an additional combinatorial structure which reflects geometry and topology of the space itself, as well as of nearby spaces.